We take a look at the contraceptive options available in Australia.

 Yasmin and Yaz controversy

-There have been reports of serious adverse health effects and even deaths around the world as a result of Yasmin and Yaz (and their generic doppleganger) use.
+There have been reports of serious adverse health effects and even deaths around the world as a result of Yasmin and Yaz (and their generic doppleganger) use - you can read the full story in our Yasmin and Yaz wrap-up.
 According to Canada's CBC News, these birth control pills have been contributors to the deaths of 23 women in that country.
 A class action has been filed against Bayer, the manufacturer of the pills, in Canada, alleging that the company failed to adequately warn patients and doctors of the pills’ association with increased risk of stroke, deep vein thrombosis, pulmonary embolism, heart attack, gall bladder disease and/or removal when compared to other oral contraceptives.
 There are also reports of thousands of lawsuits against Bayer in the US.

 Australia's Tindall Gask Bentley Lawyers have announced that they are investigating the potential for a class action for women who use the contraceptives here.
 According to the firm, "The ingredient in question is the hormone Drospirenone.
 Pharmaceutical company Bayer, the maker of Yasmin and Yaz, may have misrepresented the risks of harm arising from using either of these tablets.
 Around 200,000 Australian women are believed to be using Yasmin and Yaz, which is now the subject of a number of class actions worldwide."